I Want To...

-- once your application is complete and has been sent for departmental review
+- once your application is complete and is under departmental review

-- once your application is accepted or denied (An acceptance email comes directly from the Visiting Medical Student Coordinator only)
+- once your application is accepted or denied (Acceptance emails come directly from the Visiting Medical Student Coordinator only)

 How can I find out about the status my application?

-Please allow a minimum of 30-60 days for your application to be reviewed by the department(s) to which you have applied.
-Please do not call the Visiting Student Office to check on the status of your application.
-You may contact the office at firstname.lastname@example.org no earlier than 30 days after you have received email notification that your application has been sent for departmental review to inquire as to the status.
+Application status is available by viewing the Applicant Status screen.
+Please allow a minimum of 30-60 days for your application review by the department(s) to which you applied.
+Please do not call the Visiting Student Office to check your application status.
+You may contact the office at email@example.com no earlier than 30 days after receiving email notification that your application is under departmental review to inquire about its status.
 DO NOT contact course directors, coordinators or faculty regarding the status of your application.